 How are PVL tests used during HIV treatment?

-If you are already taking medicines to treat HIV infection, your doctor will want you to have a PVL test several times a year to make sure that the medicines are working for you.
+If you are already taking medicines to treat HIV infection, your doctor will want you to have a PVL test several times a year.
+This way, he or she can make sure that the medicines are working for you.
 If your PVL goes up, you and your doctor will have to talk about changing your HIV medicines.

 Your doctor might also want you to have a PVL test if you get another infection or if your CD4 cell count goes down.

 It is usually best not to get a PVL test for 3 to 4 weeks after you have an immunization shot or for 1 month after you have an infection.
 Your PVL could be higher than usual at these times.

 After you start taking HIV medicines or change to different medicines, your PVL should decrease by a lot in the first 1 to 2 months.
 This means the medicine is working.
 Your PVL should continue to decrease after that.
 If the medicines continue to work, your PVL can get so low that after 4 to 6 months of treatment it will be almost impossible to detect the HIV virus in your body.
 An undetectable level is good, but it does not mean that you are cured or that HIV is completely out of your body.
 It is important to note that not everyone’s PVL gets this low.

 How fast your PVL goes down depends on many things, including the following:

 - How high it was to begin with.